Polyethylene Glycol 3350 (MiraLAX®) for Dogs and Cats

 Overview of Polyethylene Glycol 3350 (MiraLAX®) for Canines and Felines

-- Polyethylene glycol 3350, commonly known as MiraLAX® as well by many other trade names (see below), is used as a laxative to treat constipation for dogs and cats.
+- Polyethylene glycol 3350, commonly known as MiraLAX®, is used as a laxative to treat constipation for dogs and cats.
 It is also used to empty the intestines prior to diagnostic procedures.
-It is commonly used in humans before diagnostic procedures such as colonoscopy.
+It is commonly used in humans before diagnostic procedures, such as a colonoscopy.

 - Polyethylene glycol 3350 belongs to the class of drugs known as osmotic laxatives.
-Polyethylene glycol works by creating and environment where water is retained in the stool.
-There are versions of Polyethylene glycol that contain electrolytes used primarily for preparation for colonoscopy in humans including the product “Golytely®”.
+It works by creating an environment where water is retained in the stool.
+There are versions of Polyethylene glycol that contain electrolytes used primarily for preparation for colonoscopy in humans, like the product “Golytely®”.

-- The recommendations in this article are for the Polyethylene Glycol 3350 Powder for solution is available in either pre-measured 17 gram packets or bulk powder such as MiraLax®, Dulcolax Balance®, and various generic names.
+- The recommendations in this article are for the Polyethylene Glycol 3350 Powder, which is available in either pre-measured 17-gram packets or bulk powder such as MiraLax®, Dulcolax Balance®, and various generic names.

 - Polyethylene glycol 3350 is available without a prescription but should not be administered unless under the supervision and guidance of a veterinarian.
-Some pets will appear to strain which can look like constipation but is actually a urinary obstruction or colitis.
+Some pets will appear to strain, which can look like constipation but is a sign of a urinary obstruction or colitis.

 - Human formulations: There are several different trade name products for docusate.
 Common names include Clearlax, Colyte, Dulcolax, Easylax, EZ2GO, Gavilax, Gavilyte, Gialax, Glycolax, Golytely, Healthylax, Laxaclear, Miralax, Moviprep, Natura-Lax, Nulytely, Pegylax, Powderlax, Purelax, Smooth lax, and Trilyte.